offsoc/continuwuity/CONTRIBUTING.md

 lints.
 If a lint is wrong and provides a more inefficient solution or suggestion, allow the lint and mention that in a comment.

+If there is a large formatting change across unrelated files, make a separate commit so that it can be added to the `.git-blame-ignore-revs` file.

 ### Pre-commit Checks

 Continuwuity uses pre-commit hooks to enforce various coding standards and catch common issues before they're committed.
 These checks include: